-Phase 2 multicenter study determining the response to Cabazitaxel in metastatic prostate cancer (mCRPC) patients with AR-V7 positive or negative circulating tumor cells (CTCs): CARVE
+A single arm phase 2 multicenter study determining the response to Cabazitaxel in metastatic prostate cancer (mCRPC) patients with AR-V7 positive circulating tumor cells (CTCs)

-Published: 07-01-2016 Last updated: 20-04-2024
+Published: 07-09-2016 Last updated: 15-04-2024

-The primary objective of this study is to explore the PSA response rate to cabazitaxel in mCRPC patients who have progressed to docetaxel and to correlate the PSA response to AR-V7 expression in CTCs.
-Exploratory objectives include documenting the...
+The primary objective of this study is to explore the PSA response to cabazitaxel in mCRPC patients who have progressed to docetaxel and have detectable AR-V7 expression in CTCs.
+Exploratory objectives include describing the toxicity of cabazitaxel...